 Villa Laetizia set within a private Domain covering five hectares of land...

-This villa can accommodate from 6 to 8 people : 3 large bedrooms - 3 bathrooms and each room is independent and has its own terrace or garden Space.
+This Villa can accommodate from 6 to 8 people : 3 large bedrooms - 3 bathrooms and each room is independent and has its own terrace or garden.
 Each bathroom is private and has a toilet.

 On the ground floor, an open living space of 50 m², including a kitchen, a dining room adjacent to a terrace with barbecue and garden furniture.